dmoney/funvert/README.md

 d.bark()
 #=> Woof!
 ```

+Ideally you can use a funverted object anywhere you'd use the object it wraps, however this may not be true in some cases.
+Basic arithmetic operators are implemented.
+Other operators or "dunder methods" will be implemented as needed or as requested.

 One day all classes will inherit from Funverted and bound methods will be a thing of the past!